mjmcnelis/fireball/README.md

 # Summary

-A multivariate regression model that predicts the Eulerian grid size needed for computational fluid dynamics.
+A multivariate regression model that optimizes the Eulerian grid volume in computational fluid dynamics.

 This repository trains a Lasso regression model to predict the maximum fireball radius in heavy-ion collision simulations.
 We incorporated these scripts in the hydrodynamic code [VAH](https://github.com/mjmcnelis/cpu_vah) to automatically configure the grid size for a given set of Bayesian model parameters and impact parameter.
-The grid volume optimization provides the code with an additional 1.5x speedup.
+The optimization scheme provides an additional 1.5x speedup for 2+1d simulations (the algorithm has not yet been tested for 3-D grids).

 We worked on this project during the Erdos Institute Data Science Boot Camp in 2020.
 Our powerpoint presentation video explains how the machine learning algorithm works.

-These techniques can also be generalized to any fluid dynamics problem that uses an Eulerian grid.
+These techniques can also be generalized to any fluid dynamics code that uses an Eulerian grid.

 # Data